Covid-19: What does rise of BA.2 Omicron subtype mean?

-The subvariant BA.2 appears to be overtaking its Omicron cousin in New Zealand's ongoing outbreak – but a virologist says it's still not clear the ascendant lineage causes even worse infection.
+BA.2 appears to be overtaking its Omicron cousin in New Zealand's ongoing outbreak – but a virologist says it's still not clear the ascendant subtype causes even worse infection.

-As officials reported nearly 24,000 community cases today, ESR scientists confirmed that, for the first time, BA.2 cases outnumbered BA.1 among sequenced genomes.
+As officials report nearly 24,000 community cases today, ESR scientists have confirmed that, for the first time, BA.2 cases outnumber BA.1 among sequenced genomes.

 That was to be expected, given the same trend has been seen overseas – something likely due to a transmission advantage that BA.2 had over the original subtype.